Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/InstallerVideo.md

 ####
 #### Snippet 5 - START

 Also note, that we are specifically using Adobe Acrobat Pro DC.
-In theory the Marking tool should also work with other versions of Acrobat Pro, but those have not bee formally tested, so we cannot guarantee that it will work as expected.
+In theory the Marking tool should also work with other versions of Acrobat Pro, but those have not been formally tested, so we cannot guarantee that it will work as expected.

 For the purposes of this video, we will assume that you have Adobe Acrobat Pro DC installed and that you are running a Windows 10 operating system.